Jhgomez/StudyNotes/Android/views.md

 * **MaskFilter**: Base class for object that perform transformations on an alpha-channel mask before drawing it.
 A subclass of MaskFilter may be installed into a Paint.
 Blur and emboss are implemented as subclasses of MaskFilter.
 BlurMaskFilter only blurs the alpha mask of what you draw with a Paint in onDraw()—it creates a soft edge/“glow”.
 It does not Gaussian-blur arbitrary view content, and it doesn’t affect child views drawn by the framework.
 It also often requires software rendering (setLayerType(LAYER_TYPE_SOFTWARE, …)), so it’s the wrong tool for a container blur.
+It looks good on text, you can do
+  `getPaint` on an TeztView